renggli/dart-data/README.md

 Follow the installation instructions on [dart packages](https://pub.dev/packages/data#-installing-tab-).

-Import the packages into your Dart code using:
+Import the core-package into your Dart code using:

 ```dart
 import 'package:data/data.dart';